from Edinburgh

 Departing from Edinburgh we travel north towards the village of Dunkeld and the ruins of its historic cathedral followed by visit to the Falls of Bruar.
 The afternoon takes us into the Cairngorms National Park where we drive up towards Cairngorm Mountain.
 If the weather is clear we take the funicular railway to near the summit or alternatively, we enjoy a meandering walk at the nearby Loch an Eilein with its island castle ruin.
 The day ends with a short drive to Inverness where we will overnight for the next two days.

 Arriving in Lerwick harbour in the early morning (7.30am), we enjoy breakfast on the ferry before exploring the south mainland of Shetland.
 Sumburgh Head is our first stop – a haven for seabirds (including puffins from mid-May to July).
 Next is Jarlshof Prehistoric and Norse settlement which spans over four thousand years.
-The afternoon takes us on a beautiful coastal drive to the breath-taking St Ninian's Isle where you can hike across the sands to the island before we return north to Lerwick for our overnight stay.
+The afternoon takes us on a beautiful coastal drive to the breath-taking St Ninian's Isle where you can hike across the sands to the island before we return north to Lerwick for our two night stay.

 A day to explore the most northernly inhabited island in Scotland – Unst.
 Departing from Lerwick we drive north to catch the 20-minute ferry crossing to Yell.
 After a scenic drive through Yell we take the short 10-minute ferry crossing to Unst.
 We spend the late morning and early afternoon exploring the island, with visits to Muness Castle, Haroldswick, Burra Firth and Saxa Vord, before our return to Lerwick in the late afternoon.